getodk/docs/odk1-src/form-widgets.rst

 appearance
   *none*

-Captures a user-entered series of GPS coordinates, forming a polygon.
+Captures a user-entered series of location coordinates, forming a polygon.

 .. image:: /img/form-widgets/geoshape-start.*
   :alt: The GeoShape form widget, as displayed in the ODK Collect app on an Android phone.
 The question text is "Select an Area."
 Below that is a button labeled "Start GeoShape."